 - The Archmage: Miralbus the Hat and Elpiritster the Eternal are ones lorewise.
 There is also a trait called Archmage which gives player double mana production.

-- Bears Are Bad News: They are summonable unit as well as roam the map as neutral units.
+- Bears Are Bad News: They are summonable unit, and also roam the map as neutral units.

 - Blade on a Stick: Several units use different types of spears and halberds.